Intimate Wedding vs. Elopement: What’s The Difference?

 Speaking of guests, the challenge of who to invite and who not to invite is always an issue with weddings.
 An intimate wedding involves more guests than an elopement yet fewer guests than the standard wedding.
 Narrowing your guest list to specific people without causing hurt feelings is hard.
 Think about the reason you wanted an intimate wedding in the first place.
 Once you complete your list, do spend time going over the details.
 Smaller weddings still require planning and guests are more likely to notice mistakes.
 You can also create a larger guests list for the reception while keeping the ceremony limited to close friends and family.

 Intimate weddings make for great destination weddings.
 When it comes to locations for a destination wedding in Eastern Tennessee, the options are endless.
 From the historic to new yet rustic, and the majestic beauty of the Great Smoky Mountains National Park, you’re sure to find a romantic setting that provides the perfect ambiance for your intimate wedding.
-Consider renting cottages or an inn and encourage guests to extend their stay in order to explore all the area has to offer.
+Consider renting cottages or an inn, such as Buckhorn Inn, and encourage guests to extend their stay in order to explore all the area has to offer.

 Intimate Wedding versus Elopement Photography

 The good news is that when it comes to celebrating your love, there are a variety of options.
 Once you choose either to elope or to have a smaller, intimate wedding, planning for your ceremony photography is important.
 As a wedding photographer based in Knoxville, Tennessee, I’m honored to capture your special day.
 Here are three key and helpful factors to keep in mind when it comes to my services and your ceremony: